stanford-futuredata/tasti/README.md

 We also provide an online version of the code that allows you to run the target dnn in realtime.
 For efficieny purposes, we implement [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) with significantly less intensive hyperparameters.
 However, the actual model used in the experiments of the paper is the Mask R-CNN X 152 model available in [detectron2](https://github.com/facebookresearch/detectron2).
 We encourage you to replace the inference with TensorRT or another optimized model serving system for more serious needs.

+To run the WikiSQL example, download the data [here](https://github.com/salesforce/WikiSQL).

 # Customizing TASTI

 Our code allows for you to create your own TASTI.
 You will have to sub-class the `tasti.Index` class and implement a few functions: